trilogy-group/legal-intake-zammad/BREAKING_CHANGES.md

 - The field `data` of the "certificate add" endpoint was renamed to `certificate`.
 - The field `data` of the "private key add" endpoint was renamed to `private_key`.

+### HttpLogsController access control

+Logging subsystem (`HttpLog`) API access control is now more fine grained.
+In the past, any `admin.*` permission was sufficient to access this data.
+Now, only the relevant parts can be accessed (e.g. `admin.webhook`)

 ## 6.5

 ### Textarea object manager attribute values